UPDATE (14/4/2021): Code Red - Limited educational activities are possible again from April 19

 The specific measures for the music and drama courses will be retained.

 In principle, no theory lessons are offered on campus.
-An exception is made for except for so-called interaction lectures, wrap-up or booster sessions.
+An exception is made for so-called interaction lectures, wrap-up or booster sessions.
 These are preferably organized for first-year students.
 The limited room occupation must always be respected.
 For all concrete information about all your lessons, it is best to regularly consult your schedule and class schedule.

 I cannot attend online classes due to illness/quarantine.
 Do I have to provide proof of my absence?